mangrovesdb/MangrovesDB/docs/source/mg_ETH.rst

 Ethereum Catalog
 ======================
 There are Seven main catalog tables for the Ethereum-based blockchain networks.
+The main resource for these tables is this :ref:`https://pypi.org/project/ethereum-etl/1.0.0/ <uniquename>`.
 These pre-defined tables are:
 * :ref:`Block Table <blocks>`
 * :ref:`Contracts Table<contracts>`
 * :ref:`Logs Table<logs>`